-For those of you who have been visiting my little corner of the internet for a while, you will know that there is three things I love more than anything!
+For those of you who have been visiting my little corner of the internet for a while, you will know that there are three things I love more than anything!
 Well… After my cat, and my husband.
 I guess.

 I love travelling, decorating rooms and skincare.
 I am actually obsessed with skincare.
-I have so many pots and tubes on my bedside table my husband call me the ‘little chemist’.
+I have so many pots and tubes on my bedside table my husband calls me the ‘little chemist’.
 I am always on the search for the best ingredients and the most effective, yet not too expensive, products.

 I have a good excuse though (desperately trying to justify myself here), I am not very good at makeup so I need to have decent skin.
-And, to be completely honest, I know where this obsessive compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) see 1 and 2.
+And, to be completely honest, I know where this obsessive-compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) see 1 and 2.

 You don’t need to ruin yourself for beauty!

-I use the Cicaplast Pro Recovery balm every. single. day.
+I use the Cicaplast Pro-Recovery balm every. single. day.
 It is a fantastic hydrating serum!
 It goes on quite greasy, but give it 5 minutes and your skin will feel as soft as a peach!

 Redermic R was the first retinol cream I have ever used, and one of the bests I have ever come across.
-For those of you who are not too familiar with retinol, it is one of the only anti-aging ingredients that has been proven to scientifically work.
+For those of you who are not too familiar with retinol, it is one of the only anti-ageing ingredients that has been proven to scientifically work.
 It is also excellent for acne prone skins, and you will actually see results using Redermic R!

 Retinol can be aggressive on the skin but I have never had any issue with La Roche-Posay Redermic R. I recommend you use it in the evening and make sure to use sunscreen during the day as retinol will make your skin more sensitive.
-Trust me, get that tube and in 10 years time you will look better than the person who didn’t buy it.
+Trust me, get that tube and in 10 years time, you will look better than the person who didn’t buy it.

 First thing first!
 Biorderma Sensibio is called Bioderma Crealine in France.
 They changed the name outside of France, maybe because Crealine wasn’t the easiest thing to pronounced (my assumption only).
 So in doubt, look for the pink bottle!

 I have been using the Bioderma micellar water for the last 8 years.
-It has only become popular outside of France recently, but in France it has been a staple in bathrooms for more than a decade.
+It has only become popular outside of France recently, but in France, it has been a staple in bathrooms for more than a decade.

 I recommend you buy the 2 bottles pack as it is excellent value for money and a 500ml bottle will last you up to 3 months!

 A little bit of a ‘princess product’ Caudalie Beauty Elixir is simply a refreshing and hydrating face mist.
-It is a nice to have in your handbag and to take with you on a long-haul flights.
+It is nice to have in your handbag and to take with you on a long-haul flights.
 It won’t transform your skin or turn you into a glowing unicorn, but it will make you feel a little more human after a long day/flight/workout.

-A classic, the holly grail of body oil, Nuxe Huile Prodigieuse has been around for more than 25 years and has become a cult beauty product.
+A classic, the holy grail of body oil, Nuxe Huile Prodigieuse has been around for more than 25 years and has become a cult beauty product.
 So much so that Nuxe created a fragrance inspired by the Huile Prodigieuse!

 It hydrates and leaves the skin glowing.
 The fragrance is quite strong and may not be to everybody’s taste, but once you get hooked it is hard to ever look back.
-In the summer, you can use the shimmering version (pictured) which will make you glow under the last rays of sunshine of the day.
+In the summer, you can use the shimmery version (pictured) which will make you glow under the last rays of sunshine of the day.